MaLSAMi/documentation/docs/distributor.md

 # Distributor

 Distributor is the main class/entity that controls and distributes host sessions to manage tasksets.
 Upon startup, the distributor will have a preset value of one host session that it will be able to spawn.
-The user is permitted to change this number at any time up to a hardcoded limit of seven.
+The user is permitted to change this number at any time up to a hardcoded limit of forty one.
 Machines set to be closed will finish their assigned taskset before being shut down.
 The distributor is mainly used for gathering large-scale data about autonomous system schedulability-tasks, which can be used for data mining and analysis.

 ## Set up and Configuration

+Clone the client-tools repository and initialize the submodules and place a working [image.elf](https://argos-research.github.io/documentation/) file inside the client-tools directory.

+### With Vagrant

-A **vagrant** script is provided in the client-tools repository, which will set up the appropriate development environment and prepare it for use without any manual installation or configuration besides starting the dhcp service via
+A **vagrant** script is provided in the client-tools repository, which will set up the appropriate development environment and prepare it for use without any manual installation or configuration.

-    sudo systemctl start isc-dhcp-server

-However, if you would like to configure your host machine **manually**, follow the steps below:

-Clone the client-tools repository and initialize the submodules and place a working image.elf file inside the client-tools directory.
+(Executing the distributor inside a vagrant machine leads to an unknown error, which stops the execution at some point after about ten to thirty hours.
+As the vagrant machine serves only as a test and development environment, this is not a critical issue and will not be further investigated, as mentioned in the according [issue](https://github.com/malsami/distributor_service/issues/9))

+### Manual Setup

 Install Python 3.5 and pip3